OData/odata.net/docs/architecture.md

 Once data providers are seen as odata services themselves, we can also see that there will be at least one odata service implementation that is an odata client.
 This means that odata clients and odata services will have a unified interface and not differ from each other.

+TODO list all benefits:
+TODO testing webapi in parallel
+TODO being able to implement the playground
+TODO AGS composability (show an example? maybe this doc is too early for that) TODO what is compelling about this to existing workloads?

 ## architecture

 The handling of an odata request involves 5 components: